Optical evidence of the chiral magnetic anomaly in Weyl semimetal TaAs: Summary

-In summary, magneto-reflectance spectra of a TaAs bulk single crystal measured in the e$\parallel B\parallel a$ and $e\parallel B \parallel c$ Voigt geometry show blue-shifts of the screened plasma frequency with increasing magnetic field.
-The blues-shifts of the screened plasma frequency originate from Drude weight enhancements, which are spectrally resolved from the scattering rate and that agree with the theoretical predictions of chiral pumping.
+Chiral pumping is observed at THz frequencies in TaAs bulk single crystals in for fields oriented along both the $a$- and $c$- axes.
+Magneto-reflectance spectra of a TaAs bulk single crystal measured in the e$\parallel B\parallel a$ and $e\parallel B \parallel c$ Voigt geometries show blue-shifts of the screened plasma frequency with increasing magnetic field.
+These blues-shifts originate from Drude weight enhancements that are spectrally resolved from scattering rate effects.
+The enhancements agree with theoretical predictions of chiral pumping for TaAs.
 The Drude weight enhancement is accompanied by a reduction of the IBT spectral weight in accordance with the $f$-sum rule, providing further confirmation of Drude enhancement.
-Evidence of a field-dependent Fermi velocity is observed at high fields for the first time and linked to band effects by the $f$-sum rule.
+The equivalence of this transfer by the $f$-sum rule was theoretically used to derive the same chiral pumping effect predicted by other theoretical methods.
+The spectral observation of this transfer therefore strongly validates the interpretation that chiral pumping is responsible for the field-dependence of the reflectance spectra.

+At higher fields, the Drude weight increases more slowly with field, which is interpreted as a decreasing Fermi velocity along the field.
+These results are shown to follow naturally from the $f$ sum rule, and offer an explanation for the observed increase in longitudinal magneto-resistance at high fields in transport experiments.

+\acknowledgements The authors would like to thank Jay D. Sau, Thomas E. Murphy, and Francois Joint for insightful discussions.
 Work at UCLA was supported by the U.S. Department of Energy (DOE) under Award Number DE-SC0011978.
 A. B. Sushkov and H. D. Drew were supported by DOE DE-SC0005436 grant, A. L. Levy, G.S.
 Jenkins and H. D. Drew were supported by NSF DMR-1610554.
 F. G. Liu was supported by China Scholarship Council No. 201508340005.